nopnop2002/Arduino-STM32-CAN/README.md

 # Arduino-STM32-CAN
-Can communication example for Arduino Core STM32.
+Basic Extended CAN(BxCan) communication example for Arduino Core STM32.

 # Hardware requirements